Resources we found useful

 "You can’t expect to educate one percent of the students while 90 percent of them do not have the information that they need to qualify for future jobs, and expect our nation to still be on top."
 JAMELLA MILLER

-This documentary includes Jamella's parents who have spoken publicly about the issue of inequity in school funding as well as getting involved in a lawsuit in 2014 against Pennsylvania’s Department of Education that claimed the state failed to “provide for the maintenance and support of a thorough and efficient system of public education.”
+This documentary includes Jamella's parents who have spoken publicly about the issue of inequity in school funding as well as getting involved in a lawsuit to show how the state fails to “provide for the maintenance and support of a thorough and efficient system of public education.”

 Seeing the Water: Seven Values Targets for Anti-Racism Action